Essential Tips for Accessible Family Travel

 Isaiah, Avayha, Kaylynn, Mom, and Elijah at The Hoover Dam

 Additionally, it is advisable to carry important medical documents and contact information with you at all times.
 Prioritize the well-being and comfort of your child by ensuring that you are well-equipped and informed throughout your travels.
-We bring a medical sheet that includes diagnoses, normal vital signs, medications, allergies, and contact information for our core medical teams.
+We bring a medical sheet that includes diagnoses and normal vital signs.
+It also lists medications, allergies, and contact information for our core medical teams.
 We have a travel Template available so you have all medical information ready and on hand.
 It can also be helpful to have a list of emergency contacts.

 Tourism Office:

-In addition to researching online, it can also be helpful to reach out directly to the destination’s tourist office or customer service department.
-They may be able to provide you with detailed information about accessibility features, as well as answer any specific questions you may have about traveling with a disabled child.
-Don’t hesitate to ask about things like wheelchair rentals, accessible transportation options, and any special accommodations that may be available.
+Researching online is a good start.
+Additionally, reaching out directly to the destination’s tourist office or customer service department can be helpful.
+They can provide you with detailed information about accessibility features.
+They can also answer any specific questions you have about traveling with a disabled child.
+Don’t hesitate to ask about things like wheelchair rentals, accessible transportation options, and any special accommodations that are available.
 The friendly staff at Memphis Travel are extremely helpful!

 four kids smiling in front of an "I love Memphis" sign